They Know Exactly What They're Doing

 Those who follow recipes want to make the dish.
 Those who stay neutral about this fact want it made for them.

-Good morning my friendlies.
+Good morning.
 Let me give you a hypothetical.

 Imagine if you will that you watched me gather the following ingredients: 1 1/2 cups all-purpose flour; 1 1/2 teaspoons baking powder; 1/4 teaspoon salt; 1/2 cup unsalted butter, softened; 1 cup granulated sugar; 2 large eggs; 1 teaspoon vanilla extract; 1/2 cup whole milk.